IRS Forms

 Education exclusion, what to know

 If you paid qualified higher education expenses in the same year you cashed qualified bonds, some or all of the interest may be excludable.
-You must meet ownership and age rules, use the proceeds for qualified expenses, and clear the MAGI phaseout.
+You must meet ownership and age rules (the bond owner must have been age 24 or older before the bonds were issued – reaching age 24 by the redemption date is not enough), use the proceeds for qualified expenses such as tuition and required fees (not room and board), and clear the MAGI phaseout.
 You claim the exclusion on Form 8815 and attach it to your Form 1040.

-For 2024, the exclusion phases out when MAGI is between 96,800 and 111,800 for single filers, and 145,200 and 175,200 for joint filers.
-The IRS updates these figures, so confirm the current thresholds for the tax year you are filing in Publication 970 or on the Form 8815 page before you file.
+The exclusion phases out over a MAGI band that is different for single filers and joint filers, and the IRS adjusts the band each year for inflation.
+Because the figures move annually, do not rely on a prior‑year number.
+Confirm the current thresholds for the tax year you are filing in Publication 970 or on the Form 8815 page before you compute the exclusion.

 Special ownership situations that change who reports the interest